JesusR-91/Padel-club-website/README.md

 # Padel-club-website
-Project done to test the basics using PHP and Mysql.
+Project done to test the basics using PHP, Mysql and WampServer.

 It currently has a lot of things to do, but it has helped me to test what I know so far.